espruino/BangleApps/apps/speedalt2/README.md

 BTN2 : Disables/Restores power saving timeout.
 Locks the screen on and GPS in SuperE mode to enable reading for longer periods but uses maximum battery drain.
 Red LED (dot) at top of screen when screen is locked on.
 Press again to restore power saving timeouts.

-BTN3 : Cycles the modes between Speed, Altitude, Distance to waypoint and Time
+BTN3 : Cycles the screens between Speed, Altitude, Distance to waypoint, Position and Time

 BTN3 : Long press exit and return to watch.